Olha36/countries-project/README.md

 ## Deploy on Vercel

+## Credits
+Special thanks to [JavaScript Mastery](https://www.youtube.com/@javascriptmastery) for the original portfolio tutorial that inspired me.
+I used it as a foundation and customized it with my own projects and improvements.

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.